grandpops-bookshelf.co.uk

 Green Wight Red

-This is a site which captures updates on the annual parade of Fantasy Road Cycling Grand Tours.
-This began as a competition amongst colleagues, but was extended to welcome friends, family and others equally transfixed by the elite peloton.
-It is based upon a fantasy cycling site called velogames.
-Participants voluntarily submit to my unhelpful commentary which is easily distracted by flags.
+This was a site which captured updates on the annual parade of Fantasy Road Cycling Grand Tours.
+This began as a competition amongst colleagues, and later extended to welcome friends, family and others equally transfixed by the elite peloton.
+It was based upon a fantasy cycling site called velogames.
+Participants voluntarily submitted to my unhelpful commentary which was too easily distracted by flags.
+Oh what fun we had…